joinpursuit/Pursuit-Core-Web/full_stack_express/express-rest-crud-mvc-index/README.md

 ## Set Up Models

-We're just going to have one model, with three values:
+We're just going to have one model, with four values:

 - name : string
 - url : string
 - isFavorite: boolean
+- category: string

 We can open a new tab in terminal (so we can keep nodemon running while we add these extra files.